 “Teens are in search of autonomy,” Damour says.
 “As a parent, your best chance for success is to support their quest for autonomy.”

 Parents who impose excessive rules may be surprised by the end result.
-Bernstein shares a common scenario.
-Parents impose a 9:30 p.m. curfew on their 16-year-old son, with no flexibility whatsoever.
-The parents check their son’s emails, Facebook page and cell phone calls.
+Bernstein shares a common scenario: Parents impose a 9:30 p.m. curfew on their 16-year-old son, with no flexibility whatsoever.
+The parents check their son’s emails, Instagram account, and cell phone messages.
 They interrogate him (without provocation) on almost everything he does.
 Even the slightest violation of a limit is met with excessive restrictions.
 The teenager grows increasingly angry and becomes sneakier.

 “Often, kids tell me it doesn’t matter what they do because they’ll be punished anyway—so they might as well break the rules,” Bernstein says.

-He calls it an escalating cycle of control/rebellion.
+He calls it an escalating cycle of control and rebellion.
 The more the parent tries to control, the more the teen rebels.

 For many parents, tension with their teenager is unbearable.
-Some may want to back down on a rule to help mitigate their teens’ anger, but others can tolerate being momentarily disliked because they can focus on the long-term goal.
+Some may want to back down on a rule to help mitigate their teenager’s anger, while others can tolerate being momentarily disliked because they can focus on the long-term goal.

 Sandy Laserson of University Heights, Ohio, suffers when her teens are angry with her; yet, she feels strongly that she must protect her children.
 So, she gave an emphatic “No” when her daughter wanted to sleep over a friend’s house while the parents were out-of-town.
 She stood firm against her daughter’s anger.